global-asp/asp-source/en/0016_my-friend-coco.md

 There were times when Coco
 ate very little.
 I was worried.
-I asked myself, “What can I do to help Coco?”
+I asked myself, "What can I do to help Coco?"

 ##
 Then one day my uncle came to visit.